svetlana-v-m/DLNAService_ClassLib/README.md

 **Start asynchronous searching for DLNADevices:**

 `DLNAClient client=new DLNAClient(); client.StartSearchingForDevices();`
+Send message to all devices in local network and get the answer from them.
 **Stop searching:**
+Interrupt sending messages/waiting for the answer from the DLNA devices.
 `client.StopSearchingForDevices();`

 If DLNA device found it is added to ObservableCollection<DLNADevice> DLNADevices in DLNAClient class.